Psychodigital Research

 Large-scale behavioural experiments characterising the social signatures of large language models, using classical paradigms from social and personality psychology, to understand human–AI interaction.

-LLMs in Clinical Psychology
+LLMs in Psychology

 Using language models as experimental systems in human psychopathology, probing how generative AI can model, simulate, and inform our understanding of psychological mechanisms.